OpenDSA/OpenDSA/RST/en/Glossary.rst

    bitmap
    bit vector
-      An array that stores a single bit at each position.
+      An :term:`array` that stores a single bit at each position.
       Typically these bits represent
       :term:`Boolean variables <Boolean variable>` associated with
       a collection of objects, such that the :math:`i` th bit is the Boolean value for the :math:`i` th object.

    block
       A unit of storage, usually referring to storage on a :term:`disk drive` or other :term:`peripheral storage` device.